Switch to biogas

 Tired of fossil fuels?
 You finally want to do something good for the environment?
 Our labels help you find your way through the confusing energy market!
 Change your supplier now and get real biogas.

-Switching to a biogas tariff means getting one step closer to the goal of a climate-neutral energy supply.
-Find a suitable tariff easily in our comparison portal.
+Switching to a biogas tariff means coming one step closer to the goal of an environmentally conscious energy supply.
+It's easy to find a suitable tariff in our comparison portal.

 Concluding a contract with the new provider is very easy online.
 The new energy supplier will take care of the termination with your old provider!
 In this way, you help to drive forward the energy transition.